PirieD704/nodeEcommerce/readMe.md

 		});
 	};
 ```
 Here in the register function you can see that four properties are sent to the server in JSON from user input: username, password, password2, email.
 In truth, password2 should not be passed back to the server but should be checked before post request is made to confirm that the correct password was indeed entered.
 This is on the docket for future impelementation.

+One small obstacle is that was a quirk of using angular and bootstrap together is that my modal would not close via the typical attribute given by bootstrap "data-dismiss".
+To fix this, I used a little JQuery to target the modal and hide it manually in the event of a successful callback.

-Next we have a .then method that handles our promise.
-This takes two parameters, the first being our success function, and the second being our error function.  if we get a successful response back from the server, we take the token created in index.js and store it in cookies along with the username.
+Next I have a .then method that handles our promise.
+This takes two parameters, the first being our success function, and the second being our error function.  if I get a successful response back from the server, we take the token created in index.js and store it in cookies along with the username.
 Location.path takes us to the options page so that the customer can get to shopping.

 ```javascript
 router.post('/addAccount', (req, res, next) => {